Troy Andrew

-Troy Warden Andrew (born December 12, 1977) is a former American football center who played one season for the Miami Dolphins in 2001.
+Troy Warden Andrew (born December 12, 1977) is a former American football center who played one season in the National Football League (NFL) for the Miami Dolphins in 2001.
+He played college football at Duke.

 Early life

 Troy Andrew was born in Tamuning, Guam on December 12, 1979.
 He went to high school at Klein (TX).

 College

 He went to college at Duke.